Višegrad massacres: Paklenik massacre

-On 14 June 1992, dozens of Bosniak men were separated from an organized civilian convoy leaving Višegrad and were systematically executed the next day by soldiers from the Bosnian Serb army's Višegrad Brigade, in what came to be known as the Paklenik Massacre.
+On 14 June 1992, dozens of Bosniak men were separated from an organized civilian convoy leaving Višegrad and were systematically executed the next day by soldiers from the Republika Srpska army's Višegrad Brigade, in what came to be known as the Paklenik Massacre.
 Around 50 Bosniak civilians were shot and their bodies were dumped in a ravine called Propast (Downfall).
 The sole survivor, Ferid Spahić, was a key witness in the Mitar Vasiljević and Nenad Tanasković cases.

 Bosanska Jagodina massacre

 On 26 May 1992, the SDS-led Municipality organized buses to deport Bosniaks from Višegrad to Macedonia.
 Near Bosanska Jagodina, 17 male Bosniaks were taken off the bus and murdered in front of eyewitnesses in what is known as the Bosanska Jagodina massacre.
 Their remains were discovered in a mass grave in 2006.
 It is believed that this war crime was most probably carried out by the paramilitary group the "Avengers" led by Milan Lukić, under the control of the Army of the Republika Srpska.